BLOG / How Gamification is Different From Traditional Learning

 With gamification and game-based learning, you can change that.

 Game-based learning offers better motivation, engagement, and impact for students.
+It can increase student motivation by allowing learners to select topics that interest them and earn rewards like badges for demonstrating proficiency.
 That’s because students learn better when they use technology.
 Technology in learning offers a real-world context, which helps learners stay interested and motivated.

 Gamification uses game-based elements, such as earning points to get rewards.
 Other game mechanics, like levels and badges, are also fun.
 They lead to increased engagement.